Make. Build. Do.

 When will volunteers be notified?

-You will be notified of your status after a review of your application.
+You will be notified via email of your status after a review of your application.
+Be sure to verify your correct email address before submitting your application.

 What happens if I have an emergency or cannot report or perform my volunteer duties?